Last updated on January 8th, 2019 at 08:19 pm

 This is the most popular coat in Canada and we saw about half the crowd wearing one.
 And wear a hat, scarf and gloves/mittens.
 We always wear these Canada Olympic mittens because they are insanely warm and oh so spirited!

-Not only is the bridge decked out in lights, but so is the entire park!
+Not only is this Vancouver bridge decked out in lights, but so is the entire park!
 And there’s live music, hot cocoa, yummy treats, caroling, cookie decorating, and more!
 We even got to take our photo in Santa’s sleigh!

-6 Things to Know for Kids at Capilano Suspension Bridge Park
+6 Things to Know for Capilano Suspension Bridge Park with Kids

 1. STROLLER PARKING